PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Accuracy and compliance mean that a payroll service makes sure employee wages are calculated and processed correctly and on time.
 It also ensures compliance with all relevant tax laws and labor regulations.

-Payroll services are updated regularly to monitor changes in tax, labor, and regulatory laws.
-This is to ensure that tax filings, withholdings, and deductions comply with local, state, and federal laws, such as FLSA (Fair Labor Standards Act), FICA (Federal Insurance Contributions Act), and ACA (Affordable Care Act).
-The payroll service also provides audit-ready documentation and standardized records like W-2s, tax submissions, and reconciliation reports to protect companies from costly fines and audits.
+Automated computations guarantee accurate tax withholdings, overtime, benefits, deductions, and gross-to-net pay, which prevents underpayments and overpayments and builds employee trust.
+Payroll services update regularly to track changes in tax, labor, and regulatory law - covering FLSA (Fair Labor Standards Act), FICA (Federal Insurance Contributions Act), and ACA (Affordable Care Act).
+They also produce audit-ready documentation including W-2s, tax submissions, and reconciliation reports to protect companies from fines and audits.

 Direct deposit and pay stub generation